 The following are the criteria on which image quality is evaluated;

-In all of these Canon prime lenses, the test results indicate a high rank for sharpness and low values for distortion and chromatic aberration.
+The test results in all of these Canon prime lenses indicate a high rank for sharpness and low values for distortion and chromatic aberration.

-On the other hand, the biggest disadvantage of choosing a prime lens over a zoom lens is the fixed focal length.
+On the other hand, the fixed focal length is the biggest disadvantage of choosing a prime lens over a zoom lens.

 In fact, it is only when you begin shooting with a prime lens that you notice its limits.
 There is no zoom, so you’ll need to compose your shot by moving further away or closer to the subject.